treyhunner/treyhunner.github.com/source/_posts/2021-10-07-whats-great-about-python-3-dot-10.markdown

 And you know what's even better news than the new errors in Python 3.10?
 [Python 3.11 will include even better error messages][3.11]!

----
+## Deepen your Python skills every week

-If you're interested in keeping your Python skills (and finding excuses to try out new Python features), [check out Python Morsels][python morsels].
+If you'd like to **deepen your Python skills** and finding excuses to try out new Python features, [join Python Morsels][python morsels].

-Python Morsels currently includes 170 Python exercises and 80 Python screencasts with a new short screencast/article hybrid added each week.
+Python Morsels currently includes **170 Python exercises** and **80 Python screencasts** with a new short screencast/article hybrid added each week.
+This service is all about hands-on skill building (we learn and grow through doing, not just reading/watching).

+I'd love for you to [come learn Python with me][python morsels]! 💖

 [better error messages]: https://docs.python.org/3.10/whatsnew/3.10.html#better-error-messages